-Hormonal Changes at Menopause
+Hormonal changes at menopause

-It is important for a medical professional to discuss the individual circumstances in the woman’s life that may be contributing towards panic attacks.
+It is important for a medical professional to discuss the individual circumstances in the woman’s life that may be contributing towards her panic attacks.
 Particular situations in life can often have a big impact on the likelihood that a woman will have an attack and there may be a particular place that tends to trigger an attack.

-In fact, some medical researchers believe that the symptoms of panic attacks, particularly chest pain and shortness of breath are, in fact, signs of cardiovascular disease that is currently undiagnosed.
+In fact, some medical researchers believe that the symptoms of panic attacks, particularly chest pain and shortness of breath are, in fact, signs of a cardiovascular disease that is currently undiagnosed.
 It is also possible that these symptoms cause extra pressure to be placed on the cardiovascular system that may have long-term repercussions.

 However, there is not sufficient research to support the hypothesis that patients who experience a single panic attack are more likely to display signs of immediate damage to the heart.
 Additionally, there has not been adequate research to claim that panic disorders are causative of cardiovascular events like stroke.